tomjoht/tomjoht.github.io/_posts/2018/12/2018-12-20-when-not-to-comment-on-code.md

 > When isn’t code enough to be self-documenting?
 Sometimes, developers had no problem reading code, and in fact preferred it for finding more accurate information.
 However, there are some cases where self-documentation isn’t feasible, like code with overly complex method signatures and generated code.
 Other details, like recommended usage, just can’t be conveyed by source code.

-Beyond skipping docs when the code is simple enough to understand on its own, the researchers also recommend avoiding docs while development is in constant flux (because it would make documentation a constantly evolving target).
-The researchers say you might also consider skipping code documentation when there aren't sufficient resources to keep the documentation updated.
-When maintainers can't keep the documentation up to date, it "rots" and becomes more of a liability.

 ## When to document code